Guide to Skiing in Japan

 Skiing in Japan can be bitterly cold and sometimes it will snow for days on end, particularly in January and February.
 Bring plenty of warm layers!

-Some of the more popular resorts with Westerners (particularly Niseko, Hakuba and Nozawa Onsen) can be very crowded with Australian families over Christmas and in January.
+Some of the more popular resorts with Westerners (particularly Niseko, Hakuba, Myoko and Nozawa Onsen) can be very crowded with Australian families over Christmas and in January.
 Lift lines can be long, accommodation prices are higher and can be booked out more than six months in advance.
-Other times to avoid are weekends and the days around Chinese New Year (Jan 28, 2017) which can also be crowded and expensive.
+Other times to avoid are weekends and the days around Chinese New Year (date varies each year) which can also be crowded and expensive.

 The beginning of December and March can be less crowded with a still decent chance of powder dumps.
-These months are also a little warmer and accommodation is cheaper.
+These months are also a little warmer and accommodation is cheaper, however the snow is becoming less reliable each year for these dates.

 Other Tips for Skiing and Travelling in Japan

-- Unless you are staying in a westernized hotel, rent a wifi device.
-Not only will you be able to use your smartphone/iPad or computer, but many Japanese style hotels do not have wifi in bedrooms.
-You can then use Skype, Facetime and other apps to stay in touch with home or make local calls.
-There are several booths at Narita and Haneda airports that rent wifi devices or you can have one delivered to your first hotel.
+- Rent a wifi device from Tokyo or Sapporo airports.
+Not only will you be able to use your smartphone/iPad or computer, but many older Japanese style hotels do not have wifi in bedrooms.
+You can then use apps to stay in touch with home or make local calls.
+There are several booths at those airports that rent wifi devices or you can order them online and have one delivered to your first hotel.

 - Most hotels (apart from those very specifically targeting Westerners) do not have English Lanugage TV in rooms.
 Another reason to get a wifi device or bring a few good books!

-- If you're taking your own skis/boards or have a lot luggage use a courier service, especially if you plan on having a stop over in Tokyo.
-It's cheap, easy (usually you can get your hotel to help you) and means you don't have to deal with it on crowded trains.
-They have agents situated right in the arrival halls of Narita and Haneda airport.
+- If you're taking your own skis/boards or have a lot luggage use one of the amazing courier services in Japan to ship your luggage, especially if you plan on having a stop over in one ofthe cities.
+It's cheap, easy and means you don't have to deal with it on crowded trains.
+They have agents situated right in the arrival halls of Narita and Haneda airport and they speak enough English to get it working.

 - Respect the culture and you will love it!
 Learn some of the language, read up on Onsen Etiquette and know the difference between bathroom slippers and hotel slippers by reading our guide to staying in a Japanese hotel.

-More insider tips, with contact details, are in our Scout resort Field Guides - free with any booking via Scout.
+More insider tips, with contact details, are in our Scout resort Field Guides - free with any booking of a major resort via Scout.